-In terms of interconnections with cultural heritage, the loss of territory and/or habitability is intimately tied with the loss of tangible and intangible cultural heritage, because the disconnection from land affects people-environment interactions, which can result in weakened knowledge transference and changed ways of being.
+In terms of interconnections with cultural heritage, the loss of territory and/or habitability is intimately tied with the loss of tangible and intangible cultural heritage, because the disconnection from the land affects people-environment interactions, resulting in weakened knowledge transference and changed ways of being.
 Inundation and coastal erosion, which can lead to territory loss, can, for example, result in the direct loss of cultural sites and sacred places (McNamara et al., 2021).
-In Sese village and Togoru settlement, in Fiji, for example, the loss of sacred burial grounds has threatened cultural, spiritual, and kin-based relations and connections to ancestors (Nand et al., 2024; Yee and McNamara, 2023).
-Such losses are intolerable given the immense importance of burial grounds to Fijian people, playing a crucial role in the cultural, social, and spiritual fabric of community (Vave et al., 2023).
+In Sese village and Togoru settlement, in Fiji, for example, the loss of sacred burial grounds has threatened cultural, spiritual and kin-based relations and connections to ancestors (Nand et al., 2024; Yee and McNamara, 2023).
+Such losses are intolerable given the immense importance of burial grounds to Fijian people, playing a crucial role in the cultural, social and spiritual fabric of community (Vave et al., 2023).
 As a local from Togoru settlement expressed: "Our loved ones who have passed away - when we bury them, we say 'sili vakarua' ('bath twice') because one is the bath before they are put in the coffin, and they bath again after they are buried as the waves come in and enter the new burial site.
-This is just traumatising for us..."
+This is just traumatizing for us..."
 (Yee and McNamara, 2023: 99).
 Similarly, increased coastal erosion on the island of Kosrae in the Federated States of Micronesia is affecting the burial rituals and practices of residents (Monnereau and Abraham, 2013).
-The loss of these burial grounds has triggered other cascading impacts on people's wellbeing, cultural traditions and heritage, and social and family cohesion.
+The loss of these burial grounds has triggered other cascading impacts on people's well-being, cultural traditions and heritage, and social and family cohesion.

-Losing land, either through inundation or displacement, can also mean the loss of the "place of practicing our custom songs and dances" - that is, the places that give rise to intangible cultural heritage, and then also self-esteem and identity (Campbell 2019; McNamara et al., 2021: 1242; Movono et al., 2017).
+Losing land, either through inundation or displacement, can also mean the loss of the "place of practicing our custom songs and dances" - that is, the places that give rise to intangible cultural heritage, and then also self-esteem and identity (Campbell, 2019; McNamara et al., 2021: 1242; Movono et al., 2018).
 For the Sena people in Maseya, Malawi, for example, the loss of territory and relocation to smaller plots of land has meant that cultural practices that affirm group identity are no longer practised.

+The physical loss of territory and resulting displacement or relocation can also affect social cohesion by "decimat[ing] tribal/extended family networks that were custodian to traditional titles, family lands etc".
 The practice of 'Gowero', for example, is becoming lost due to the lack of space to celebrate the tradition: "This is our tradition, but with limited land which we have, we cannot do this anymore.
-There are reasons why our forefathers introduced this which now we can no longer honour and we have failed them" (Case study, Malawi, 2024).
+There are reasons why our forefathers introduced this which now we can no longer honour and we have failed them" (Ndhlovu and Kusseni, 2024).
+Further, in the Marshall Islands, there is significant concern for the loss of cultural knowledge and practice (e.g. weaving, or stories and proverbs) that will follow from the loss of the specific parcels of land, and associated traditional resources, that these practices are tied to (Marshall Islands submission, 2023).